qrohlf/qrohlf.github.io/_posts/2013-10-19-ruby-whitespace-shenanigans.md

 ---
 title: Ruby Whitespace Shenanigans, Hello World Edition
 layout: post
-summary: A (somewhat silly) post about using unicode whitespace in ruby
+summary: A (somewhat silly) post about using Unicode whitespace in ruby
 ---

-I recently enountered [this article](http://www.rubyinside.com/the-split-is-not-enough-whitespace-shenigans-for-rubyists-5980.html) online, which highlights an interesting side effect of how ruby supports unicode special characters.
-Ruby treats the unicode nonbreaking space (U+00A0) like any other unicode special character, meaning it can be used for variable and method names.
+I recently encountered [this article](http://www.rubyinside.com/the-split-is-not-enough-whitespace-shenigans-for-rubyists-5980.html) online, which highlights an interesting side effect of how ruby supports Unicode special characters.
+Ruby treats the Unicode non-breaking space (U+00A0) like any other Unicode special character, meaning it can be used for variable and method names.
 The article illustrates this with the following code snippet:

     def  (  )
           *2